rgitrepo/kubernetes-beginner-to-pro/docs/day8/limitranges-and-resourcequotas.md

 Pods in Kubernetes are governed by the resource quotas and limit ranges defined at the namespace level.
 While Pods cannot directly set quotas, they can specify their own resource requests and limits.
 Kubernetes ensures that these specifications fall within the constraints of the namespace’s **LimitRange** and **Resource Quota**.

 Understanding how these tools work together is crucial for efficient resource management in a Kubernetes cluster.
+The fields `limits`, `default`, and `defaultRequest` offer flexible ways to manage resource allocation and usage within a namespace.

 [Back to TOC](#table-of-contents)